nautobot/nautobot/nautobot/docs/development/getting-started.md

 In this directory you'll find the following core files:

-- `docker-compose.debug.yml` - Docker override file used to start the Nautobot container for use with [Visual Studio Code's dev container integration](#microsoft-visual-studio-code-integration).
+- `docker-compose.debug.yml` - Docker compose override file used to start the Nautobot container for use with [Visual Studio Code's dev container integration](#microsoft-visual-studio-code-integration).
-- `docker-compose.dev.yml` - Docker service containers and their relationships to the Nautobot container
+- `docker-compose.dev.yml` - Docker compose override file used to mount the Nautobot source code inside the container at `/source` and the `nautobot_config.py` from the same directory as `/opt/nautobot/nautobot_config.py` for the active configuration.
-- `docker-compose.test.yml` - Docker service containers and their relationships to the Nautobot container
+- `docker-compose.test.yml` - Docker compose override file used to start/build the production docker images for local testing.
 - `docker-compose.yml` - Docker service containers and their relationships to the Nautobot container

-- `docker-entrypoint.sh` - Commands and operations ran once Nautobot container is started including database migrations and optionally creating a superuser
 - `dev.env` - Environment variables used to setup the container services
 - `nautobot_config.py` - Nautobot configuration file

+In addition to the development environment the `Dockerfile` which is used to build the Nautobot containers is located in the `docker` directory at the root of the project.
+The development container is actually used to install the development tools necessary to build the packages which are used to install Nautobot in the production image as a separate build stage.

+In the `docker` directory you will find the following files:

-- `Dockerfile` - Docker container definition for Nautobot
+- `Dockerfile` - Docker container definition for Nautobot containers
+- `docker-entrypoint.sh` - Commands and operations ran once Nautobot container is started including database migrations and optionally creating a superuser
+- `uwsgi.ini` - The [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) ini file used in the production docker container

 #### Docker-Compose Overrides

-If you require changing any of the defaults found in `docker-compose.yml`,  create a file inside the```development``` directory called ```docker-compose.override.yml```.
+If you require changing any of the defaults found in `docker-compose.yml`,  create a file inside the```development``` directory called ```docker-compose.override.yml``` and set the environment variable `OVERRIDE_FILENAME=docker-compose.override.yml`.

 This file will override any configuration in the main `docker-compose.yml` file, without making changes to the repository.